 The Article 138 Process is often misunderstood and is seldom used.
-It is a powerful tool to guarantee a Soldier’s rights are not violated, and that he/she is treated correctly under military codes.
+It is a powerful tool to guarantee a Soldier’s rights are not violated, and that he/she is treated correctly under the Uniform Code of Military Justice.

 What is an Article 138?